Huegoxaga/notes/os/linux.md

 - GStreamer is a framework for creating streaming media applications, written in C, it comes with CLI tools, `gst-inspect-1.0`, `gst-launch-1.0`, `ges-launch-1.0`
 - `gst-inspect-1.0 <Element | Plugin>` see element and plugins details including all property options
+  - Each plugin has a defined input, also called its sink, and defined output, known as its source
+  - the source pad of one plugin connects to the sink pad of the next in line.
+The source includes metadata extracted from the previous processing
   - The sink capabilities (sink Caps) lists the supported output format for the element
   - The source capabilities (src Caps) lists the supported source format for the element
   - A Pad template can contain multiple sink or src template each accept different Caps